minvws/nl-rdo-max/docs/setup.md

 # Setup

 As Inge6 is a OIDC <-> SAML bridge, one has to have files for both.
 Each file is described below.
-Further, one needs to create an `inge6.conf` to define all settings.
-An example is found in inge6.conf.example with the corresponding explanations
+Further, one needs to create an `max.conf` to define all settings.
+An example is found in max.conf.example with the corresponding explanations

 ## OIDC
 For the Open ID Connect protocol we need a file containing the allowed clients.
 These clients are defined in the `clients_file` setting in the settings file.
 An example of such a file is found under `clients.json.example`.
 Finally, one needs to setup a public-private keypair for signing and verification of JWT tokens.
 Both locations configurable in the settings file.